-In Fall 2024, I will join the Erasmus School of Economics in Rotterdam as a tenure-track Assistant Professor of Finance.
+Welcome!
+I'm an Assistant Professor of Finance (tenure-track) at the Erasmus School of Economics, Erasmus University Rotterdam.
 I received my Ph.D. in 2023 from the University of Bonn.

 My research fields are behavioral economics and household finance.
-In particular, I examine determinants and consequences of financial and moral decision-making using experiments, surveys, and linked survey-administrative data.
+In particular, I examine determinants and consequences of financial and moral decision-making using experiments (field, lab, and online), surveys, and linked survey-administrative data.

 CV: Download